Marcelė Kubiliūtė: Soviet persecution

 She was first deported to Ingair in the Tobolsky District.
 She was later transferred to Tobolsk for medical treatments and then to the Atbasar District in Kazakhstan where she worked sewing furs.
 She was released in August 1949.
 Kubiliūtė returned to Lithuania where she was initially sheltered by dentist Julija Biliūnienė.
 She quickly moved to Tauragė where she worked as a bookkeeper.
 She was monitored by the KGB under suspicion that she continued to maintain contacts with interwar public figures and activists (particularly with the historian Ignas Jonynas, former Prime Minister Leonas Bistras, last Minister of Foreign Affairs Juozas Urbšys, women's activist Stefanija Ladigienė, and others).
 In KGB documents, she was classified as an agent of the Germans and later of the British.

 She returned to Vilnius in 1956.
 She lived with the widow of Liudas Gira in Žvėrynas and worked at a children's hospital.
 The KGB considered recruiting her as an agent, but her health was failing.
 She was ill with bone tuberculosis and breast cancer.
-She was treated at different hospitals and sanatoriums since summer 1958, including at a tuberculosis hospital in the former Vyžulionys Manor.
+She was treated at different hospitals and sanatoriums from the summer of 1958, including at a tuberculosis hospital in the former Vyžulionys Manor.
 Her former colleagues who retreated to the United States sent her packages with medicine, clothing, etc.

-She died on 13 June 1963 and was buried in the Rasos Cemetery next to the Lithuanian soldiers, whom she buried in 1920.
+She died on 13 June 1963 and was buried in Rasos Cemetery, next to the Lithuanian soldiers she buried in 1920.
 Her funeral was attended by many Lithuanian activists.
 Vincas Uždavinys, her former colleague from the Union for the Liberation of Vilnius, delivered a speech.

 Legacy and memory

 Due to the nature of her work, she kept her life private and was virtually unknown to the public.
 When Vanda Daugirdaitė-Sruogienė collected memoirs about her in the United States, many of her acquaintances could testify that she helped many but very few could share specific details about her life, work, or family.
-Jonas Budrys, head of the Lithuanian counterintelligence, in his memoirs mentioned Kubiliūtė only once, saying that Lithuania's fate was in her hands.
+Jonas Budrys, head of the Lithuanian counterintelligence, in his memoirs, mentioned Kubiliūtė only once, saying that Lithuania's fate was in her hands.

 Her life attracted more attention after Lithuania regained independence in 1990.
-In 1998, her 100th birth anniversary, a street in Lazdynėliai (suburb of Vilnius) was named in her honor.
+In 1998, on her 100th birth anniversary, a street in Lazdynėliai (suburb of Vilnius) was named in her honor.
 Her memoirs were first published in 1999.
 In 2023, Seimas (Lithuanian parliament) marked her 125th birth anniversary as an official state commemoration.

 In 2016, the Lithuanian National Radio and Television produced a TV series Laisvės kaina.
 Savanoriai (Price of Freedom.
 Volunteers) about the key moments in the history of interwar Lithuania.
 Kubiliūtė (played by Toma Vaškevičiūtė) was one of the main characters in the series.
 In 2019, director Neringa Danienė staged play Marcelės legenda (Legend of Marcelė) in Rokiškis.
 It was shown just a few times before being cancelled due to the COVID-19 pandemic.
 It was resumed in 2023.
 In 2023, a documentary film about Kubiliūtė was directed by Justinas Lingys.